 When we were young, we adopted strategies to block out and protect ourselves from painful emotions.
 Just because we are so used to ignoring the inner child and suppressing our feelings, it doesn’t mean that the inner child isn’t there.

-Below are a mixture of inner child books and Transactional Analysis books.
+Below are a mixture of inner child healing books and Transactional Analysis (TA) books.
 Inner child books are helpful to foster inner peace.
 Transactional analysis books, on the other hand, also use the concept of the inner child but it focuses more on our relationship issues with others.

 Choose the book that best suits your needs.